takagi/cl-cuda/README.markdown

 Then use the `(ql:quickload :cl-cuda)` from `REPL` to load it.

-Before using cl-cuda, you must specify where `nvcc` compiler is on your environment.
-Please change the related part of src/cl-cuda.lisp.
-I will make better way to specify them later.
+Before using cl-cuda, you must specify where NVIDIA CUDA Compiler is on your environment.
+Please set the path to `nvcc` command to `*nvcc-path*` dynamic variable.

-I will write more about installation later.
+    (setf *nvcc-path* "/path/to/nvcc/")

 ## Requirements